bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 ## The 'where'

 Tell us about the environment the problem happened in:
--	In a cluster, let us know the namespace and cluster name.
+-	In a cluster, let us know the namespace and cluster name
-- With a stack, let us know what languages and libraries you used, including which versions.
+- With a stack, let us know what languages and libraries you used, including which versions
-- With a tool, please specify which platform tool.
+- With a tool, please specify which platform tool
-- With a web application, please specify which browser, browser version, and device.
+- With a web application, please specify which browser, browser version, and device
      - A Mac, a Windows machine, an iPhone, an Android, or another device?

  ## The 'when'